Ecommerce Templates > General Help > Mini css widgets

 The final step is to style the one line minicart so it fits into your existing design and color scheme.
 These are the available css classes

-The example above and shown on our demo store uses the following css copied into your main css file:
+The example above uses the following css copied into your main css file:

 div.minicartoneline{